jakemcc/jakemccrary.com/source/_posts/2014-01-01-using-incanter-to-review-my-2013-reading.markdown

     |    11 |          5 |       2248 |         450 |
     |    12 |          7 |       1716 |         245 |

 Great.
 Now we have a little ascii table.
-Lets make get graphical and make some bar charts.
+Lets get graphical and make some bar charts.

 ``` clojure
     (defn chart-column-by-month [column dataset]